MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

     > [!NOTE]
     > In this example, the unique GUID specified was `d3d3d3d3-eeee-ffff-aaaa-b4b4b4b4b4b4`.
 You can specify any unique GUID for your own role definition.

 1. The output should return with a status code of **200**.
 Now, wait for the enqueued role definition deployment to finish.
-This can take a few minutes.
+This task can take a few minutes.

     ```output
     StatusCode : 200